 Niobe’s mother was a landscape artist, his father a wood canvas canoe builder.
 (The Wabasca Canoe Company was the only traditional canoe company in western Canada, and exported wood canvas canoes all over the world.)
 They raised their son primarily in Wabasca, a place where, “in the endless summer light, bedtime didn’t exist” and where school “seemed like a distraction from the serious stuff outside,” says Niobe.
 “The lakes and the forests were my playground.”

 Niobe’s family relocated to Edmonton when he was 14.
 As soon as he graduated Strathcona High School in 1991, he bolted.
-“I bought a one-way ticket to Bombay without any thought of how, or when, I’d get home again,” says Niobe.
+“I bought a one-way ticket to Bombay without any thought of how, or when, I’d get home again,” he says.
 He spent the next 15 or so years studying and working around the world, from Montreal to Siberia, from New Delhi to the Russian Arctic.

 From Montreal to Sierra Leone